Robert L. Johnson

 Robert Louis Johnson (born April 8, 1946) is an American entrepreneur, media magnate, executive, philanthropist, and investor.
 He is the co-founder of BET, which was acquired by Viacom in 2001.
 He also founded RLJ Companies, a holding company that invests in various business sectors.
 Johnson is the former majority owner of the Charlotte Bobcats (now Charlotte Hornets).
 He became the first African American billionaire in 2001.
 Johnson's companies have counted among the most prominent African-American businesses in the late twentieth and early twenty-first centuries.

 Early life and education

 Johnson was born in 1946 in Hickory, Mississippi, the ninth out of ten children to Edna and Archie Johnson.
 His mother was a schoolteacher and his father was a farmer.
 His parents moved the family to Freeport, Illinois, when he was a child.
 He was an honors student in high school.
 Johnson graduated from the University of Illinois in 1968 with a bachelor's degree in social studies.
 While at the University of Illinois, Johnson became a member of the Beta chapter of Kappa Alpha Psi fraternity.
-He received a master's degree in public affairs from the Woodrow Wilson School at Princeton University in 1972.
+He received an master's degree in public affairs from the Woodrow Wilson School at Princeton University in 1972.